 Landmines still contaminate large swathes of Angola, hindering development and causing injury and death.
 Over 88,000 people were registered as living with disabilities from landmines and unexploded bombs in 2014.

 The contamination in eastern Angola has a significant impact on local communities.
-People living in the poorest areas of the country are unable to build homes as needed and farm their land safely.
-Villages cannot expand to accommodate Angolan refugee communities living in Zambia and the Democratic Republic of Congo who want to return home.
+People living in the poorest areas of the country are unable to build homes and farm their land safely.
+Villages cannot expand to accommodate Angolan IDP and refugee communities who had been living in Zambia and the Democratic Republic of Congo and who are still returning home.

 We needed MAG because people were finding a lot of mines and some were dying.
 Now so much has been cleared.
 Now there is a market, there is a school, there is a health centre and a police post where there were mines.

 Village Soba (Chief) JonasAngola

-MAG clears rural land of landmines and unexploded bombs to keep communities still suffering the effects of a long-finished conflict safe, while returning land to be used for agriculture and house building.
+MAG clears rural land of landmines and unexploded bombs to keep communities still suffering the effects of a long-finished conflict safe.
+The land is then returned to be used for agriculture and house building.

-MAG has completed non-technical survey – the process of confirming exactly where mines are so that land without contamination can be declared safe – across the provinces of Lunda Norte, Lunda Sul and Moxico.
-Since 2014, nearly 130 million square metres of land that was suspected to contain mines has been visited, surveyed and cancelled from the national database by our teams.
+MAG has completed non-technical surveys – the process of confirming exactly where mines are so that land without contamination can be declared safe – across the provinces of Lunda Norte, Lunda Sul and Moxico.
+Since 2014, nearly 142 million square metres of land suspected of containing mines has been visited, surveyed and cleared /removed from the national database by our teams.

-MAG also conducts risk education with teams in the community and through radio messaging to reach the greatest possible number of people with potentially life-saving information on how to recognise, avoid and report threats.
+MAG teams also conduct risk education sessions in the community on how to recognise, avoid and report threats.
+They also circulate these messages via radio in order to reach the greatest possible number of people with potentially life-saving information.
 This is particularly important for children and returnee communities who are not aware of the dangers.

 Our results in 2022